intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 A large number of our protocol mechanisms today fall into one of two
-categories: authenticated and private communication that is only visible by the end-to-end nodes; and unauthenticated public communication that is visible to all nodes on a path.
+categories: authenticated and private communication that is only visible to the end-to-end nodes; and unauthenticated public communication that is visible to all nodes on a path.
 RFC 8558 explores the line between data that is protected and path signals.

 There is a danger in taking a position that is too extreme towards either exposing all information to the path, or hiding all information from the path.

 Exposed information encourages pervasive monitoring, which is described in RFC 7258 {{RFC7258}}.
+Exposed information may also be used for commercial purposes, or form a basis for filtering that the applications or users do not wish.

 But a lack of all path signaling, on the other hand, may be harmful to network management, debugging, or the ability for networks to provide the most efficient services.
 There are many cases where elements on the network path can provide beneficial services, but only if they can coordinate with the endpoints.
-This tradeoff between privacy and network functions has in some cases led to an adversarial stance between privacy and the ability for the network path to provide intended functions.
 It also affects the ability of service providers and others observe why problems occur {{I-D.iab-covid19-workshop}}.

+This situation is sometimes cast as an adversarial tradeoff stance between privacy and the ability for the network path to provide intended functions.
+However, this is perhaps an unnecessarily polarized characterization as a zero sum situation.
+Not all information passing implies loss of privacy.
+For instance, performance information or preferences do not require disclosing user or application identity or what content is being accessed, network congestion status information does not have reveal network topology or the status of other users, and so on.

+This points to one way to resolve the adversity, the careful of design of what information is passed.

-One way to resolve this conflict is to add more explicit trust and coordination between endpoints and network devices.
+Another approach is to employ explicit trust and coordination between endpoints and network devices.
 VPNs are a good example of a case where there is an explicit authentication and negotiation with a network path element that’s used to optimize behavior or gain access to specific resources.

 The goal of improving privacy and trust on the Internet does not necessarily need to remove the ability for network elements to perform beneficial